etjones/aihc_hw8_high_risk_project_ej8387/high_risk_project_presentation_eje8387.md

 - We use the open source [Vocode](https://docs.vocode.dev/welcome) open source library for building conversational agents.
 - More development is needed here; Vocode stitches together many different LLM-based services, and the experience isn't quite ready for product-level use.

+^ Second, the conversation system itself, which is initiated by the web app every day for each patient.
+I worked to integrate the open source voice library Vocode to manage transcriptions and phone conversations, but the project really fell down here.
+I feel confident in the conversation design which you can see in the system prompt I use here, but if I were continuing this project, I'd use a different telephony system.

 ---